ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/AntC-proposal.md

 A smaller but significant benefit is to greatly reduce the need for `UndecidableInstances`; and somewhat reduce the need for Liberal Coverage; thereby making instances easier to read with less clutter in constraints.

 * The base position is to try the SICC first -- that is, compare instance heads pairwise, applying the SICC for each FunDep of the class.
-Only if that fails, move to the RICC just for the FunDeps that fail.
+Only if that fails, move to the RICC just for the FunDeps and pairs of instances that fail.

 For a pair of instances to be valid under RICC wrt a set of FunDeps: